francois/mtlrb-strangler-app-2016-11-15/README.markdown

 ```

-This block routes any HTTP requests on port 80 to `127.0.0.1:4000`.
+This block proxies any HTTP requests on port 80 to `127.0.0.1:4000`.
 We now want to route a portion of the URL space to the
 replacement application.
-We first start by building a new app, and testing it in isolation.
+We first start by building a new app, and test it in isolation.
+We will now have two applications:

-We will now have two applications: the legacy application and it's replacement.
+the legacy application and it's replacement.
 Both apps are **unaware** of each other.
 They share no code.
+The Nginx
-The Nginx configuration will now become:
+configuration will now become:

 ```
 upstream legacy {